-In order to save time, you need a great lead qualification process early on.
-What safeguards do you have in place to weed out low quality leads from quality ones in the beginning?
+To save time, you need a great lead qualification process early on.
+What safeguards do you have in place to weed out low-quality leads from quality ones in the beginning?

 Chances are, if you are getting hit with tons of poor leads, you don’t have one.